opensearch-project/documentation-website/_api-reference/ingest-apis/processors/text-image-embedding.md

 ## Using the processor

 Follow these steps to use the processor in a pipeline.
 You must provide a model ID when creating the processor.
-For more information, see [ML Framework]({{site.url}}{{site.baseurl}}/ml-commons-plugin/ml-framework/).
+For more information, see [Using custom models within OpenSearch]({{site.url}}{{site.baseurl}}/ml-commons-plugin/ml-framework/).

 **Step 1: Create a pipeline.**